linhtc/resume/docs/source/experience.rst

 I've began this job ``from Sep 2016 to now`` and there's something I have to tell you:

 * Using PHP framework (CI3), Smarty template.
-* Using Memcache, Gearman, Firebase and more.
+* Using Memcache, Gearman, Firebase.
-* Using Crontab (Linux) for some email tasks.
+* Using Crontab (Linux) for email tasks.
 * Using MailChimp for quick and responsive html email or tracking email.
 * Using Curl and DOMDocument to automatical update price, specs, rating from some websites.
-* Writing `online documentation <http://starpeople.readthedocs.io/vi/latest/>`_ for APIs to work with Third Partners by Read the Docs.
+* Writing `online documentation <https://starpeople.readthedocs.io/vi/latest/>`_ for APIs to work with Third Partners by Read the Docs.
 * Using Swift to write the Star People app.

 .. _hashtag-experience-nordic-nova: